 Crisp autumn days are here, and snowbound wintry nights are soon to come.
 The frozen tundra, katabatic winds, and arctic circle await.
-Don’t be an arctic square: strap on your snow shoes and snow goggles, hop on an ice floe, get on board an ice breaker, grab your toboggan and saucer sled, or step aboard a dog sledge and mush for a roundup of the trivial.
-Also, special shout out on the 146th birthday of Marie Curie.
+But don’t be an arctic square: strap on your snow shoes and snow goggles, hop on an ice floe, get on board an ice breaker, grab your toboggan and saucer sled, or step aboard a dog sledge and mush for a roundup of the trivial.

 • • •

 1. Sometime in 1931 a man named Albert Johnson built a small log cabin in the remote reaches of the Northwest Territories.
-Brusque and off-putting to the few locals with whom he crossed paths, Johnson was merely an anonymous loner until natives complained to the Mounties that their traps were being tampered with.
-Officers visited Johnson’s cabin to question him, and he refused to open the door; when they returned with a search warrant, they were shot at through the door.
-Sufficiently chastised, they returned with a posse, consisting in classic extraneously-detailed Wikipedia fashion, of “20 men, 42 dogs, and 20 pounds of dynamite.”
+Brusque with the few locals who met him, Johnson was merely an anonymous loner until natives complained their traps were being tampered with.
+Mounties visited Johnson’s cabin to question him, but he refused to open the door, then shot at them when they returned with a search warrant.
+Figuring that the third time and also dynamite was the charm, the cops came back with a posse—comprised, in classic extraneously-detailed wikipedia fashion, of “20 men, 42 dogs, and 20 pounds of dynamite.”

-Johnson still refused to budge, exchanging gunfire with the officers for hours on end, firing from specially-built gunports in his cabin.
-After 15 hours of gunplay and waiting for their dynamite to warm to an effective temperature, the troopers leveled the cabin with a TNT blast.
-Instead of a dismembered body, Johnson jumped out of a hand-built underground bomb bunker and began firing at them again.
-So the officers left once more, intending to form a still larger posse.
-When you have a problem, form a posse; if that doesn’t work, form a bigger posse; repeat as necessary.
+Johnson once more instigated a gunfight, firing at officers from specially-built gunports in his cabin.
+After 15 hours of gunplay and the mounties waiting for their dynamite to warm to an effective temperature, the troopers leveled the cabin with a TNT blast.
+But instead of finding a dismembered body, Johnson jumped out of a handmade underground bunker and began shooting once more.
+Apparently weary of the routine, officers left again, intending to come back with a still larger posse.
+This, by the way, is a problem-solving strategy that applies to all walks of life: First, form a posse.
+If step 1 does not work, form a larger posse.
+Repeat as needed.

-After being delayed by a blizzard, they returned two weeks later.
-Johnson was gone.
-Thus began a some two-month manhunt through the mountains of northern Canada in the dead of winter.
-They caught up to him a few weeks later, even surrounding him, but he shot and killed a Mountie and managed to escape…on foot, with no showshoes, in the middle of complete wilderness.
-Thinking he was heading for the Yukon, they blocked off the two known routes and waited…and waited…and waited, until an airplane spotted his tracks behind them; he’d simply eschewed the traverse-able routes and climbed directly over a 7,000 foot peak, from whence he once more disappeared.
-They could find no further tracks until an airplane spotted him walking down the middle of the river, following in the packed-down snow of caribou tracks.
-Which is how, nearly 8 weeks after knocking on his door, he was finally found and killed in a firefight.
-He was found to have some gold, a dead bird, a dead squirrel, and some Beecham’s Pills on him at the time of his death (the pills are for constipation; roundup-poet-laureate William McGonagall once waxed rhapsodic on them).
+The group waited out a blizzard and returned two weeks later.
+Johnson was gone, thus sparking a manhunt through the northern Canadian mountains in the dead of winter.
+They first caught up to him a few weeks later, but he shot a mountie and managed to escape…on foot.
+With no snowshoes.
+In the middle of complete wilderness.
+Assuming he was heading for the Yukon, they blocked off the two main escape routes, and waited.
+And waited.
+And waited.
+Then a bush pilot spotted his tracks behind the roadblocks; Johnson had simply climbed directly over a 7,000 foot peak and disappeared.
+Soon even the tracks were gone.
+Eventually he was spotted walking down the middle of the river, following in the packed-down snow of caribou tracks.
+Nearly 10 weeks after first knocking on his door, they finally caught up to him.
+He was killed in the ensuing firefight.
+When his body was searched, he was found to be carrying only some gold, a dead bird, a dead squirrel, and some Beecham’s Pills (for constipation; roundup-poet-laureate William McGonagall once waxed rhapsodic on them).

 • • •

-- Whilst leading a three-person exploratory team in the remote reaches of Antarctica, a crevasse opened—like the one that grabbed the Unfrozen Caveman Lawyer—and swallowed up one of Douglas Mawson’s team members.
-Naturally, the one who was carrying most of the supplies.
-300 miles from home base, the undersupplied duo suffered the ravages of exposure and malnutrition and—possibly—vitamin A overdoses from consuming the fresh livers of their sled dogs.
-Mawson’s other colleague eventually succumbed, so he cut the remaining sledge in half with a pocket knife (a classic “are you fucking kidding me” survival story detail) and trudged off alone (worth pointing out: a recent book claims that Mawson starved Mertz to death and cannibalized him.
-Jesus christ!).
-At one point Mawson slipped into a crevasse, dangling from a rope attached to the sledge; despite his weakness he managed to make it back to level ground.
-In the ultimate groin kick of fate, when Mawson finally stumbled back to camp, the return ship had left five hours previously; he and the search party had to wait fucking TEN MONTHS to hitch a ride back to civilization.
-I’m annoyed when there are two people in line in front of me at Chipotle.
+- While leading an exploratory team in the remote reaches of Antarctica, one of Douglas Mawson’s crew was swallowed by a crevasse.
+Naturally, it was the guy carrying most of the supplies, which is a rather literal example of not putting all your eggs in one basket.
+Three hundred miles from home base, Mawson and his remaining crew member suffered exposure, malnutrition, and vitamin A overdoses after consuming fresh liver of sacrificed sled dogs.
+Mawson’s other colleague eventually succumbed, and if you believe a recent book it’s because Mawson starved him then cannibalized him.
+Jesus christ!
+Mawson himself once fell into a crevasse, dangling from a rope attached to a sledge and only barely making it back to level ground.
+At one point he was forced to cut the sledge in half with a pocket knife.
+When he finally made it back to camp, his return ship had left five hours previously, meaning he and the search party had to wait TEN MONTHS IN ANTARCTICA to hitch a ride back to civilization.
+Meanwhile, I am annoyed when there are two people in front of me in line at Chipotle.

-- Bob Bartlett, in contrast, was an Arctic explorer (do you think them and Antarctic explorers don’t get along, like each side thinks they’re tougher than the other?).
-When Bartlett’s ship, the Karluk, became ice-bound, he and the crew unloaded it and built igloos on the ice floe.
-Bartlett traveled 700 miles by dog sled to find help.
-Mostly I include him here for two great quotes: 1) “It’s all right while you’re exploring.
+- Bob Bartlett, in contrast, was an Arctic explorer.
+Do you think Arctic and Antarctic explorers don’t get along, like each side thinks they’re tougher, or if they come in contact they explode like matter and antimatter?
+When Bartlett’s ship became ice-bound, he and the crew unloaded it and built igloos on an ice floe; Bartlett traveled 700 miles by dog sled to find help.
+I include him here not for the dog sledding, but for two great quotes: 1) “It’s all right while you’re exploring.
 You get used to rotten meat, frozen fingers, lice, and dirt.
-The hard times come when you get back.” and 2) “There is nothing so satisfying as the sea.” (total bromance), and that the Karluk expedition was the inspiration for Dan Simmons’s terrifying The Terror.
+The hard times come when you get back” and 2) “There is nothing so satisfying as the sea.”
+Bartlett’s expedition was the inspiration for Dan Simmons’s terrifying The Terror.

-- Admiral Richard E. Byrd (yes, that Admiral Byrd) alllllmost became the first man to spend a winter alone in Antarctica in 1934.
-During a particularly violent days-long blizzard and cold spell, Byrd was faced with a true dilemma: the stove which provided the heat and light to keep him alive also filled his cabin with carbon monoxide.
-Thus began a delicate balancing act and test of wills—trying to stay warm enough to live, and sane and conscious enough to know to shut off the stove before suffocating to death.
-Eventually he had to be rescued, but his diary from the event is amazing.
-I really want to see a movie of this: just a man in the cabin, slowly poisoning himself, but aware of it, all while going crazy from the loneliness.
+- Admiral Richard E. Byrd almost was the first man to spend a winter alone in Antarctica.
+During a violent days-long blizzard and cold snap in 1934, Byrd was faced with a dilemma: the stove that provided heat and light to keep him alive also filled the cabin with carbon monoxide.
+He was engaged in a balancing act and test of wills: stay warm enough to live, but sane and/or conscious enough to shut off the stove before suffocating to death.
+He was eventually rescued, but his diary is amazing and would make for a fabulous movie: a man in a cabin, slowly poisoning himself to stay alive, crazed from loneliness.

-3. Antarctica is the world’s coldest, driest, and windiest continent.
-It’s a real charmer!
-The first confirmed sighting was in 1820 in an expedition led by Fabian Gottlieb von Bellingshausen (great name).
-Very few animals call Antarctica home, among them are leopard seals and Adelie penguins.
-And oh, about the penguins, did you know that they are complete sexual reprobates?
+3. Antarctica is the world’s coldest, driest, and windiest continent, which is probably why it’s not a tourist destination.
+The first confirmed sighting was in 1820 in an expedition led by the amazingly named Fabian Gottlieb von Bellingshausen.
+Leopard seals and Adelie penguins are among the few animals that call Antarctica home.
+And oh by the way, about the penguins, did you know they are complete sexual reprobates?

-- Hell Below Zero, an exciting murder-mystery starring Alan Ladd and featuring intense footage of whaling ships in action.
+- Hell Below Zero, an exciting murder-mystery starring Alan Ladd and featuring hot whaling footage

 - Virus, an actually awesome-sounding film about a virus that depopulates the earth but cannot survive in Antarctic temperatures, and a subplot about nuclear armaments being automatically set off once everyone is dead.